pojenchen/pojenchen.github.io/_pages/extra.md

 ### Badminton Team Leader
 Electrical Engineering Dept. at NTU
-- Shared my passion to team members and built a heartwarming badminton community.
+- Shared my passion to team members and built a welcoming badminton community.
 - Held a badminton contest for College of Electrical Engineering and Computer Science at NTU, and organized over 5 nationwide or school‑widegames.
 - Provided technical guidance in every game and led our team to win 4 trophies.